Themes

 This activity is a way to provide a lesson on visual literacy within a history curriculum or to introduce a lesson or unit on the Mexican War of Independence.
 Explain that the backgrounds in formal portraits and what the figures wear are carefully chosen and often have symbolic meaning.

-Show your students the two portraits.
+Show your students the first portrait.
 Give students time with each portrait to generate and answer questions and write notes.
 Use the background material at the end of this activity whenever you think it will encourage students to ask more questions and think more about how to engage with the portraits.

 Both reproductions are from the book México á través de los siglos (Mexico through the Centuries), by Vicente Riva Palacio and D. Joaquin Ramirez, 1887.
 The book is part of the Edward E. Ayer Collection.
 The first painting is titled El Cura Hidalgo, Libertador de México (The Priest Hidalgo, Liberator of Mexico).
 The second painting is titled Morelos, Héroe de la Independencia (Hero of Independence).